 The last Heat title was possible because of Chris Bosh and then Ray Allen; that was, in itself, a grand irony.
 The team that was all about LeBron James and Dwyane Wade was suddenly all about Chris Bosh and Ray Allen and Game 6.
 Just as Metta World Peace saved the legacy of Kobe Bryant with his 3-point shot in Game 7 of the 2010 NBA Finals, Ray Allen secured the legacy of LeBron James.

 It was, in hindsight, a wonderful miraculous moment of destiny- what other explanation is there for the basketball gods having their hands in the middle of stuff- that brought everyone to their separate realities.
 Eventually.
-LeBron is in Cleveland.
-Dwyane is in Chicago.
-Ray Allen is retired now, soon to be in the Hall of Fame.
-And Chris Bosh is in limbo.
+LeBron went to Cleveland.
+Dwyane to Chicago, Cleveland Miami.
+Ray Allen is a Hall of Famer.
+Chris Bosh is thinking about what-if.
 What was a story of high expectations fizzled out in the end.

 You better ask somebody before you call Ray Allen’s shot lucky.